Demand factor - Seasonality

-Superimposed on the general economic trend is a strong seasonal pattern of demand for the industry's products.
-Seasonal demand is different for each market type (EU, Nafta, Internet), but the same for all types of products (1, 2, 3) in particular market.
+Demand for your company's products is highly seasonal.
+Seasonal demand is different for each market (EU, Nafta, Internet), but the same for all products (1, 2, 3) in particular market.
 For example, if seasonal demand in EU market is +5%, it means that demand for each type of product in EU market increases by +5%.

 For example, this is seasonality of demand for scenario 12C1: